justinpinkney/blog/content/blog/2020/ukiyoe-yourself/index.md

 {% blogImage "./examples/seed0092.png.jpg", "" %}
 {% blogImage "./examples/seed0094.png.jpg", "" %}

 Since this original example I have put a bit more work into testing out these layer swapping ideas.
-You can get code to do it yourself, and see what other weird and wonderful things myself and others have come up with [[stylegan-network-blending:in this post]].
+You can get code to do it yourself, and see what other weird and wonderful things myself and others have come up with [in this post](../stylegan-network-blending).

 ## Other thoughts